Mira Markström: International play

 A an ice hockey player, she represented Sweden at the 2020 IIHF World Women's U18 Championship, picking up one assist in five games as Sweden finished in fifth.
 She also represented Sweden at the 2022 IIHF World Women's U18 Championship.

-As a floorball player, she represented Team Sweden U19 during a Euro Floorball Tour comeptition in Uppsala in late October 2022.
+As a floorball player, she represented Team Sweden U19 during a Euro Floorball Tour competition in Uppsala in late October 2022.